usnistgov/ElectionGlossary/index.md

 <script src="https://pages.nist.gov/nist-header-footer/js/jquery-1.9.0.min.js" type="text/javascript" defer="defer"></script>
 <script src="https://pages.nist.gov/nist-header-footer/js/nist-header-footer.js" type="text/javascript" defer="defer"></script>

-# Election Terminology Glossary - Draft
+# Election Terminology Glossary
-> This glossary contains election terms including those used in the next Voluntary Voting System Guidelines (VVSG) requirements and glossary, and in the NIST Common Data Format (CDF) specifications.
-The glossary is being built via a joint effort by The Democracy Fund, the VVSG Election Modeling public working group, NIST, and other individuals in the election community.
+> This glossary contains election terms including those used in the  Voluntary Voting System Guidelines 2.0 (VVSG 2.0) requirements and glossary, and in the NIST Common Data Format (CDF) specifications.
+The glossary was  built via a joint effort by The Democracy Fund, the VVSG Election Modeling public working group, NIST, and other individuals in the election community.
 The Democracy Fund in particular has recognized that a glossary of common election terms would help states and others working in elections to all "speak the same language."
 The glossary provides synonyms and as much as is possible, descriptions of how a term's meaning may differ depending on its usage across different states and territories.

+<font size="+2">A:</font>

 ## <a name="absentee-ballot"></a>absentee ballot
 [Ballot](#ballot) used for [absentee voting](#absentee-voting).